monolyth-php/improse/README.md

 prefer to use a separate templating engine, e.g.
 [Twig](http://twig.sensiolabs.org) or [Smarty](http://www.smarty.net/).

-Integrating a templating engine is a matter of _overriding_ the static `engine` property in your extending class, and let it use its own logic. `engine` is simply a [Closure](http://php.net/manual/en/class.closure.php) that receives a hash of key/value pairs of view data, and is bound to the current view class.
+Integrating a templating engine is a matter of _overriding_ the `render` method in an extending class, and let it use its own logic.
 An example using Twig could look like this:

 ```php
 <?php